Meet our executive team, who lead our work at The King’s Foundation.

 Emily Cherrington LVO

-Emily has worked for The King’s Foundation since 2017 and is currently Deputy Chief Executive.
-Prior to her role Emily worked as Assistant Private Secretary to His Majesty The King when he was The Prince of Wales, based at Clarence House, where she was responsible for liaison with HM’s charitable patronages and his programme of engagements around the UK.
+Acting Chief Executive OfficerEmily has worked for The King’s Foundation since 2017.
+Prior to joining the charity Emily worked as Assistant Private Secretary to His Majesty The King when he was The Prince of Wales, based at Clarence House, where she was responsible for liaison with HM’s charitable patronages and his programme of engagements around the UK.
 Between 2006-2008 Emily worked as a Parliamentary Researcher for a Member of Parliament, based at Westminster.
+Emily is also a Trustee of HUMEN, a mental health charity in the UK.

 Kieran Ferguson CFA

-Prior to his role as Chief Financial Officer at The King’s Foundation, Kieran worked at Virgin Money and spent eight years in management roles across risk, the CEO’s office, finance and treasury.
+Chief Financial Officer February 2019 – presentPrior to his role as Chief Financial Officer at The King’s Foundation, Kieran worked at Virgin Money and spent eight years in management roles across risk, the CEO’s office, finance and treasury.
 Latterly, he held the role of Head of Credit Portfolio Management and was responsible for determining credit portfolio strategy for the bank’s liquid asset portfolio.
 Kieran was also appointed to the Virgin Stakeholder Pension Independent Governance Committee (IGC) and served on the Committee for four years overseeing fund performance and value for money for members.

 Kieran started his career at Accenture where he worked with banking clients on business transformation and technology projects.
 Kieran holds a first-class honours degree in law and business (LLB Hons) from the University of Edinburgh.
 He has been a CFA charterholder since 2018 and was appointed to the board of CFA UK in 2020.